 Matthew Kammeyer, Broker, CCIM, Five Star Property Management

-9. Share Value with Potential Clients
+9. Share Resources With Potential Clients

 Jlyne Hanback, Realtor, e-Pro, PSA, Keller Williams Realty

-One of my greatest lead generation tools that I use is to offer a free home buyer’s handbook to potential home buyers.
-I have taken the time to write a concise yet informative handbook that I offer in either PDF, Word, disc or print format.
-I advertise this on my site as well as social media sites like LinkedIn, Twitter, Facebook and Snapchat.
+One of my greatest lead generation tools that I use is to offer a free homebuyer’s handbook to potential homebuyers.
+I have taken the time to write a concise yet informative handbook that I offer in either PDF, Word, disc, or print format.
+I advertise this on my site as well as social media sites like LinkedIn, Twitter, Facebook, and Snapchat.

 Having a responsive lead-generation website is important, but having your own branded app can take your lead generation to the next level.
-Use a service like AppInstitute to quickly and easily design and build your own app without any coding experience.
-Once users download your app from iTunes or the Google Play Store, you can send them automated or manual “push notifications” for new listings, price reductions or promotions.
+Use a service like AppInstitute to design and build your own app quickly and easily without any coding experience.
+Once users download your app from iTunes or the Google Play Store, you can send them automated or manual push notifications for new listings, price reductions, or promotions.

 Plus, since the message shows up in their phone’s notification area, the chances of potential clients seeing your content are much higher than with email marketing.
 Best of all, creating an app with AppInstitute is free.
 You only pay a monthly management fee, starting at just $6 per month.